-Don’t toss out a shirt because of a broken button – sew a new one on with some closely-matched thread.
+Don’t toss out a shirt because of a broken button – sew on a new one with some closely-matched thread.
 Don’t toss out pants because of a hole in them – put in a patch of some sort and save them for times when you’re working around the house.
-Simple sewing can be done by anyone – it just takes a few minutes and it saves a lot of money by keeping you from buying new clothes when you don’t really need to.

 10. Don’t spend big money entertaining your children.

 Most children, especially young ones, can be entertained very cheaply.
 Buy them an end roll of newspaper from your local paper and let their creativity run wild.
 Play ball in the backyard.
 Head to the park.
 Plant a garden.
 Teach them to ride a bike without training wheels once and for all.